Why Would You Choose to Short Sale Your Home?

 If your income has decreased or your mortgage payments have increased and you, therefore, can’t keep making your payments, you may want to downsize.
 You most likely want to rent.
 If your home is worth less than your mortgage balances, you won’t be able to sell your home.
 In any case, a short sale may be the way to go.

 Due to increasingly tight credit standards, if you move out of this home, it will likely be a long time before you can buy another residence.
 Property values have skyrocketed in many areas of the country, and they don’t seem to be lowering any time soon.
-If you can catch up on payments, you can continue to build equity in your home and your family might be better off not moving or switching your children’s school district.
+If you can catch up on payments, you can continue to build equity in your home, and your family might be better off not moving or switching your children’s school district.
 Therefore, if there were a way to maintain payments on your home, it would be worth considering that option.

 2. Can’t Reduce Mortgage Payments

-In many, many cases, whatever your first mortgage payment is is usually what you will have to keep paying.
+In many, many cases, whatever your first mortgage payment is usually what you will have to keep paying.
 If you are behind, you must catch up to keep your home.

 You might be able to strip a second or third mortgage off your home’s title if you have them.
 Therefore, you wouldn’t have to make that mortgage’s monthly payments.
 Under the Chapter 13’s “adjustments of debts,” you can get rid of these second or third mortgages if your home is worth less than the balance of your first mortgage.
 Therefore, there is no equity at all in your home for this second mortgage.

 By getting rid of this second mortgage, your debt on that mortgage becomes an unsecured debt, similar to your credit cards and medical bills.
 This means you will pay this between years 3 and five under Chapter 13.
 You will pay only as much as you can which is usually peanuts, sometimes nothing.
-Whatever hasn’t been paid by the end of this time is discharged and legally written off.
+Whatever hasn’t been funded by the end of this time is discharged and legally written off.

 3. Resolve Other Liens